knative/docs/docs/getting-started/first-service.md

 ```

 ??? question "Are you seeing `curl: (6) Could not resolve host: hello.default.127.0.0.1.nip.io`?"

     In some cases `*.nip.io` addresses are not able to be resolved.
-This can be solved by adding a snippet to the `/etc/systemd/resolved.conf`.
-See the comments [here](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues/2878#issuecomment-890147917) and [here](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues/2878#issuecomment-890246282) for more details.
+This can be fixed by having external nameservers resolve the addresses instead of the local nameserver.

+    The exact steps will differ according to your distribution.
+For example, with Ubuntu derived systems which use `systemd-resolved`, you can add the following entry to the `/etc/systemd/resolved.conf`:

+    ```ini
+    [Resolve]
+    DNS=8.8.8.8
+    Domains=~nip.io.
+    ```

+    Then simply restart the service with `sudo service systemd-resolved restart`.

+    For MacOS users, you can add the DNS and domain using the network settings as explained [here](https://support.apple.com/en-gb/guide/mac-help/mh14127/mac).

 Congratulations :tada:, you've just created your first Knative Service.
 Up next, Autoscaling!